As you might know by now that to get into levelOne you need to clear interviews. You will get interview call only if,

 Mostly no. Understand that we are interviewing with an intent to accept and not with the intent to reject.
 We won't take pride in leaving someone who has worked hard in levelZero behind or knows all the concepts taught in levelZero.

 You have cheated.
 You don't understand the code, you didn't do the exercise as it was intended.
-You just copy-pasted code from the live video without trying to do it yourself.
+You just copy-pasted code from the video without trying to do it yourself.
 You can ask how would we test this, it's simple, we'll explain in the next section.

 You can't read instructions.
 We don't want kids, we want responsible adults.
 If during levelZero your first reaction has been to tag OG Admins on Discord for every doubt believe us we know.
 We have been running a list of repeat offenders.
 And I (Tanay) would strongly suggest you not to apply for levelOne.